Allawi465/Community-Science-Museum/README.md

 ## Description

-The project was to crate a informative and appealing website to attract viewers and encourage them to visit the museum.
+Community Science Museum was my semester project on Noroff.
+The project was to crate a informative and appealing website, to attract viewers and encourage them to visit the museum.

-The website have four page

-- index.html for the Homepage
-- visit.html for the Visit Us page
-- about.html for the About page
-- contact.html for the Contact Us page

-This is a semester project 1 final delivery.

 ## Built With